tanishqsharma7918/Portfolio/README.md

 ## 👋 About Me

-Business Analyst and Data Analytics professional with a passion for solving real-world problems through data, technology, and collaboration.
-With a Master’s in Business Analytics from the University of Birmingham and a background in Computer Science, I bring a strong analytical foundation and a practical, solution-focused mindset.
-My work spans consulting, public sector initiatives, and operational analytics—each experience strengthening my ability to turn complex challenges into clear, data-driven strategies.
+Business Analyst and Data Analytics professional with a background in Computer Science and a Master’s in Business Analytics from the University of Birmingham.
+I enjoy understanding how things work, identifying where they don’t, and helping build better systems through data and collaboration.
+My experience has taken me through roles in consulting, education, hospitality, and healthcare, where I’ve worked closely with teams to solve problems, ask the right questions, and build tools that support decision-making.

-I’ve delivered projects that improved reporting accuracy, automated manual processes using SQL and Excel, and built interactive dashboards that support performance tracking and business decision-making.
-From optimising workflows to enhancing mental health reporting at the NHS, I approach each problem with a mix of curiosity, empathy, and technical skill.
-I’m fluent with tools like Python, SQL, Power BI, Tableau, and Excel, and I thrive in collaborative, cross-functional environments where clarity and impact are the goals.

-Above all, I care about making data useful—not just accurate, but understandable and actionable.
-I enjoy bridging the gap between people and systems, asking the right questions, and helping teams unlock the value hidden in their data.
-I’m always eager to learn, grow, and contribute to meaningful projects.
-If you're passionate about creating thoughtful, data-led solutions—we should connect.
+I’m comfortable working with Python, SQL, Power BI, Tableau, and Excel, but what I really value is using these tools to make work simpler and ideas clearer.
+I enjoy projects where I can bring structure to complexity, connect with people across functions, and see how small changes can lead to meaningful outcomes.
+I’m always looking to grow, contribute to thoughtful work, and be part of teams that care about doing things the right way.

 ## 💡 Key Skills